ozyurtf/cpu-scheduler/README.md

 Also because they are implemented in the kernel, kernel knows about these threads and manage them and creating / destroying or doing any other operations that are related to threads requires us to do system call.

+In addition, when threads are implemented in kernel, which has already the right infrastructure (e.g., built-in data structures such as process & thread control blocks, algorithms for process & thread scheduling, synchronization systems, etc.) for managing threads, no runtime system is needed in each process because programs can directly interface with the services provided by the kernel without needing an additional runtime system.
+If the threads are implemented in the user-space using a library, however, all these services that could be provided by the kernel have to be implemented in the user-space.
+In that case, a runtime system would be needed.

+And the advantages of implementing threads in the kernel are:

+- Because the kernel is aware of the individual threads in the processes, and threads can access to the resources, kernel can simultaneously schedule multiple threads from the same process.
+- If one thread is blocked, the other threads can continue their execution.

+Disadvantages:
+- If we want to switch from executing one thread to another within the same process, we need to switch to kernel mode.
+(But note that if we would try to do the same thing in user-space implementation of the threads, we would have to send a signal which would be more expensive)

+### Combined Approach

+In the combined approach, threads are created in user-space.
+When we want to schedule and sycnhronize the threads in bulk, these are done by the application in the user space as well.
+Then these threads that are implemented in user space are mapped onto smaller or equal number of kernel threads.

 Okay we have defined the processes and threads but what is exactly processor/CPU ?